 - Cybersecurity awareness training: 60% of claims are a result of human error.
 Everyone can help avoid this by fostering a culture of cyber risk awareness.

-- Security framework compliance: Some insurance providers provide discounts or lowered premiums if your company has adopted a well-known security framework such as NIST or internationally recognised standards such as the ISO series.
+- Complying with security frameworks: Some insurance providers provide discounts or lowered premiums if your company has adopted a well-known security framework such as NIST or internationally recognised standards such as the ISO series.
 A framework typically covers fundamental security measures, which indicates that you are adhering to excellent security methods and meeting sufficient standards.

-Reduce your business cyber insurance risk profile with security experts
+Reduce your business cyber liability risk profile with security experts

 Leveraging the expertise of managed security services can help organisations significantly reduce the risk of serious business and financial consequences from a successful cyber-attack while demonstrating to their cyber-security insurance that their overall security posture is hardened to withstand cyber-attacks.